 The most divisive of the three-star restaurants, Arpège is a place you’ll either love or hate.
 I’m in the former camp, through I acknowledge a worrying amount of repetition in Alain Passard’s tasting menu and the fact that his acolytes (David Toutain, Bertrand Grébaut) are working similar magic for a fraction of the price.
 Before booking Arpège, ask yourself this: are you more likely to focus on the amount of pleasure that Passard can tease from an onion, or on the stratospheric markup of that ingredient?
 If you answered the latter, better to seek out caviar somewhere else.

-There seems to be more improvisation happening in Passard’s kitchen than anywhere else.
+There seems to be more improvisation happening in Passard’s kitchen than among any of the other three-star restaurants.
 While certain vegetable dishes (the sushi, raviolis, couscous) have been a feature of the menu for years, plenty of other dishes (the sole with cabbage, the baby boar with turnips) seem to have been made up on the spot.
 I tend to enjoy a spontaneous riff, but others might prefer to have more composed and perfected dishes.
 Passard’s flavors are easy to love, but his forms – purée after mousse after velouté, can get a little lazy.

 Read more about Our Favorite Three Star Restaurants in Paris

 Closed Saturday & Sunday